You are currently viewing Tashichho Dzong, a Fortress at the Site of Blue Stone Dzong

 The Dzong was first built in 1216 by Lama Gyalwa Lhanapa Sanggye Rinchen, where Dechen Phodrang Monastery now stands.
 It was named Do-ngon Dzong or Blue Stone Dzong.
 However, in the 13th century, it was taken over as the seat of Phajo Drugom Zhigpo.

-In 1641, the descendants of Phajo offered it to Zhabdrung Ngawang Namgyal.
-Since it was small, he built a new dzong lower down in the valley and renamed it Tashichö-Dzong, the “Fortress of Auspicious Doctrine”.
-The original Dzong was eventually destroyed by fire in 1771 and now lies in ruins.
+In 1641, the descendants of Phajo offered Do-ngon Dzong to Zhabdrung Ngawang Namgyal.
+So, why was Tashichho Dzong built?
+Since Do-ngon Dzong or Blue Stone Dzong was small, he built a new dzong lower down in the valley and named it Tashi Choe Dzong, the “Fortress of Auspicious Doctrine” to spread the Drukpa Kargyu.

 Later, Gyalsey Tenzin Rabgye, the fourth Desi, built a new monastic assembly hall at Tashichoe Dzong.
 However, a fire destroyed the Dzong.
 The fifth Desi, Gendun Chophel, oversaw the reconstruction process until its completion in 1698.